-- Upload any image and segment an image structure. - Fit the main snake evolution parameters which are (we strongly simplify the parameter choice): - The interest structure type.
-We have 2 options: HIGH_CONTRAST_REGION (a contrasted region in the image) or DARK_CENTER_LINES (center lines of dark band structures). - The snake balloon force type.
-We have 3 options: NO_BALLOON_FORCE (no ballon force is used), EXPANSION_BALLOON_FORCE (an expansion ballon force) or CONTRACTION_BALLOON_FORCE (a contraction balloon force). - The number of iterations. - The standard deviation of the Gaussian to fit the scale to look for interest structures.
-This parameter is used in g(I) snake operator function.
-The mask size is showed with a circle to give the user more information about the changes produced by this parameter. - Define the initial snake by clicking in the image. - Run the snake algorithm.
-The output of snake algorithm is an ASCII file with the final contour and an illustrative image with some iterations of the snake algorithm. - Run the snake algorithm using a previous output as new input.
+- 1. Upload any image and to segment an image structure. - 2.
+Fit the main snake evolution parameters which are (we strongly simplify the parameter choice): The interest structure type.
+We have 2 options: (a) HIGH_CONTRAST_REGION: a contrasted - region in the image or (b) DARK_CENTER_LINES : centerlines of dark band structures. - Snake Ballon force type.
+We have 3 options: (a) NO_BALLON_FORCE: No Ballon force is used, (b) EXPANSION_BALLON_FORCE an expansion Ballon force or (c) CONTRACTION_BALLON_FORCE: a contraction Ballon force. - The number of iterations. - The standard deviation of the Gaussian to fit the scale to look for interest structures (used in g(I) snake operator function).
+The mask size is showed with a circle to give the user more information about the changes produced by this parameter. - 3.
+Define the initial snake by clicking in the image. - 4.
+Run the snake algorithm.
+The output of snake algorithm is an ASCII file with the final contour and an illustrative image with some iterations of the snake algorithm. - 5.
+Run the snake algorithm using a previous output as new input.